DavidOwoniyi/face-and-smile-detection-in-videos/README.md

 # Face and Smile Detection in videos 🤖
-This simple program is designed for detecting faces and smiles in videos using AI/machine learning with Python and OpenCV.
+This simple program is designed for detecting faces and smiles in videos using Machine Learning with Python and OpenCV.

 ### Features📍
 * Real-time face and smile detection in video streams.